-(i) Unless instructed otherwise through the PSR, CPO or designee approval of a written AP is required (1) for APs with a total procurement value greater than or equal to \$100M; or (2) for any other AP designated by the OCPO.
+(i) CPO or designee approval of a written AP is required (1) for APs with a total procurement value greater than or equal to \$100M; or (2) for any other AP designated by the OCPO.

 (ii) All APs not requiring CPO or designee approval shall be approved/signed by the HCA or designee.